-Job Role The School has an exciting opportunity for an experienced Receptionist.
-The successful candidate will maintain an appropriate and welcoming ‘front of house’, dealing with initial enquiries, ensuring the appropriate information is always available and to provide basic administrative services for the Saturday Club.
-You should have experience of customer care, reception, front of house role, customer focused role, and cash handling with accuracy.
-You should also be PC literate preferably with knowledge of Microsoft Office or windows-based applications.
-What will you get if you join us? • Work for an institution that supports work-life balance, and cares for the wellbeing of staff; • Staff development opportunities; • Generous annual leave; • Free confidential counselling service and physiotherapy; • Free eye tests and contribution towards glasses for VDU use; • Free IT products including Microsoft Office and Adobe Creative Cloud; • Professional fees paid by the School; • Staff recognition awards • Free car parking and access to other staff benefits; and • Access to the Local Government/Teacher’s Pension scheme (with significant employer contributions).
+We have an exciting opportunity for a detail-oriented Payroll and Pensions Officer to support the effective delivery of the School’s payroll and pension services.
+We are looking for a self-motivated and organised individual, who will support the Payroll and Pension Specialist/HR Advisor, with the administration of payroll and pensions within the School.
+This role is crucial in ensuring the accurate processing of payroll and pension contributions for staff, in compliance with relevant regulations and policies.
+It is essential for the successful candidate to have a computer literacy qualification, or proven track record, preferably in relation to the use of databases, spreadsheets and word processing.
+Knowledge and previous experience of payroll and pension is desired, however, not essential.
+What will you get if you join us? • Work for an institution that supports work-life balance, and cares for the wellbeing of staff; • Staff development opportunities; • Generous annual leave; • Free confidential counselling service and physiotherapy; • Free eye tests and contribution towards glasses for VDU use; • Free IT products including Microsoft Office and Adobe Creative Cloud; • Professional fees paid by the School; • Staff recognition awards • Free car parking and access to other staff benefits; and • Access to the Local Government scheme (with significant employer contributions).

 "A great place to work with supportive like-minded colleagues."